shantanu-hazra/Crypto-Wallet-Analyzer/README.md

 ## 📖 Overview
 Crypto Wallet Analyzer allows users to **inspect wallet activity** and view meaningful analytics through a clean web interface.
 It is designed with modularity in mind: the **backend handles APIs & processing**, while the **frontend renders interactive dashboards**.

 ---

+## 🔎 How It Works
+1. **User enters a wallet address** in the frontend UI.
+2. **Frontend sends the request** to the backend API.
+3. **Backend validates the wallet address** and checks against known blacklists.
+4. **Transaction history is fetched** from external APIs (e.g., blockchain explorers).
+5. **Risk analysis is performed** on the wallet:
+   - Suspicious activity detection
+   - Frequency of transactions
+   - Interaction with flagged addresses
+   - Balance and activity trends
+6. **Results are returned to the frontend** in JSON format.
+7. **Frontend displays analysis** in a clean dashboard with charts and summaries.

+📊 *In short: Address → Validation → Data Fetch → Risk Analysis → Visualization.*

+---